soudev/knowledge.mine/stuff/frontend_html5.md

 * [EndGate](http://endgate.net/) - a game framework to build powerful HTML5 games

 * [Senshi | Zolmeister](http://www.zolmeister.com/2013/09/senshi-mmo-battle-royale-inspired-html5.html) - an open source MMO Battle-Royale inspired HTML5 game

+* [The JavaScript Warrior](http://jswarrior.fusioncharts.com/) - Welcome to the JSWarrior Game.
+Unlike traditional games, you can't control your character through a keyboard or joystick.
+The only way you can control your character is through JavaScript.

 ##### Game Engine